Networks and Landscape

 Admittedly, something that would help boxing complete what has been a compelling transition back to popularity in recent years.

-Little by little, bit by bit, but damn it, we’re starting to get there with this thing now.
+We’re starting to get there with this thing now.

 I know I say it every year on here but I genuinely think 2020 could be the big one we’ve been waiting on for years in the sport.

 2020 promises to be a colossal, mega year for boxing in America.

 The next ten years could be special.